pantheon-systems/documentation/source/content/wp-config-php.md

 <Partial file="wp-debugging.md" />

-### How can I read the Pantheon environmental configuration, like database credentials?
+### How can I read the Pantheon environment configuration, like database credentials?

 See [Reading the Pantheon Environment Configuration](/read-environment-config).